 If casebooks can be like diaries, registers, or testimonials, what is excluded from the definition?
 It is in part negative, and the presence of medical cases amid other sorts of notes confirms the fluidity of early modern record-keeping practices.
-A casebook is not a collection of medical information, such as that made by Nathaniel Johnston, the Yorkshire physician, who kept individual case notes with extracts from medical works and recipes circa 1670 to 1690 in what falls under the loose heading commonplace book.46 Nor are commonplace books that record information about diseases and treatments.47 Medical curiosities-recovery from gunshot and dog bite-are also discounted.48 So too are collections of recipes, even if they name the people for whom they were prescribed, though the prescriptions books on which they are based might be included.
-These forms of writing, along with collections of astrological genitures and nativities, are cognate to the casebooks.49 Many of them are useful in discerning who kept medical records and for what purpose.
+A casebook is not a collection of medical information, such as that made by Nathaniel Johnston, the Yorkshire physician, who kept individual case notes with extracts from medical works and recipes circa 1670 to 1690 in what falls under the loose heading commonplace book.
+And treatments.
+Medical curiosities-recovery from gunshot and dog bite-are also discounted.
+So too are collections of recipes, even if they name the people for whom they were prescribed, though the prescriptions books on which they are based might be included.
+These forms of writing, along with collections of astrological genitures and nativities, are cognate to the casebooks.
+Many of them are useful in discerning who kept medical records and for what purpose.